Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > We need membership operators in Python with the purpose to confirm if the value is a member in another or not.

 ---

+## 20. How are identity operators different than the membership operators?

+> Unlike membership operators, the identity operators compare the values to find out if they have the same value or not.

+---

+## 21. Describe how multithreading is achieved in Python?

+> Even though Python comes with a multi-threading package, if the motive behind multithreading is to speed the code then using the package is not the go-to option.
+>
+> The package has something called the GIL or Global Interpreter Lock, which is a construct.
+It ensures that one and only one of the threads execute at any given time.
+A thread acquires the GIL and then do some work before passing it to the next thread.
+>
+> This happens so fast that to a user it seems that threads are executing in parallel.
+Obviously, this is not the case as they are just taking turns while using the same CPU core.
+Moreover, GIL passing adds to the overall overhead to the execution.
+>
+> Hence, if you intend to use the threading package for speeding up the execution, using the package is not recommended.